We have all heard that old eco-friendly travel truism: “Take only pictures, leave only footprints.”

 How big?
-Well, one recent 2018 comprehensive study of the travel & tourism industries impact (including not just air travel, but hotel usage, eating out, renting cars, group tours, cruise ships, and even souvenir purchases) showed that it was responsible for 8% of all global greenhouse gas emissions.
-Sadly, it was three times what was thought.
+Needless to say, there are a lot of numbers, statistics and anecdotes: One recent 2018 comprehensive study of the travel & tourism industries impact (including not just air travel, but hotel usage, eating out, renting cars, group tours, cruise ships, and even souvenir purchases) showed that it was responsible for an estimated 8% of all global greenhouse gas emissions (along with 10.5% of global GDP and one in ten jobs).
+But sadly, the emissions were three times what was previously thought.
 And that impact is even bigger per person, when you consider the fact that as little as three percent of the entire global population flew in 2017.
 (FYI: At most, only about 18 percent of us have ever flown in an airplane!)
 That means that just three percent of us contribute eight percent of all climate chaos-inducing emissions annually.

-We have chosen to travel, not only because of the obvious hedonistic aspects of travel, but because we acknowledge the true benefits of travel include, among other things: living longer; being healthier; raised global and collective consciousness; human interactions; never-ending learning; peaceful coexistence; and broader-based economic development (one in ten jobs in developing countries depend on the travel & tourism sector); and finally the social, economic and conservation benefits travel brings.
+We have chosen to travel, not only because of the obvious hedonistic aspects of travel, but because we acknowledge the true benefits of travel include, among other things: living longer; being healthier; raised global and collective consciousness; human interactions; never-ending learning; peaceful coexistence; and broader-based economic development (one in ten jobs in developing countries depend on the travel & tourism sector).
 Clearly, the meaning of our lives is undertaking new experiences; meeting new people and experiencing new cultures.
 This is our calculus, our cost-benefit analysis—our choice.

-Our lives are full of lifestyle choices, one’s that directly impact the environment: Yes, travel does seriously affect the environment, it is viably the sixth, or seventh, most detrimental lifestyle choice we make after: 1) having children; 2) using a car (let alone more than one); 3) our diet (being a non-vegetarian); 4) the types of energy we use (fossil fuels vs. renewables); 5) our use of plastics; 6) the size of our homes; and 7) flying.
+Our lives are full of lifestyle choices, one’s that directly impact the environment: Yes, travel does seriously affect the environment, it is viably the sixth, or seventh, most detrimental lifestyle choice we make after: 1) having children; 2) using a car (let alone more than one); 3) our diet (livestock account for around 14.5% of the world’s greenhouse gases each year!); 4) the types of energy we use (fossil fuels vs. renewables); 5) our use of plastics; 6) the size of our homes; 7) do you vote for climate friendly candidates who support a universal carbon tax or Green New Deal; 8) what we do with our body when we die; and 9) not flying, of course.
 Obviously, it is sexier to debate capricious travelers than to change our entire lifestyles and daily habits.
 The moral of the story is that climate heroes without carbon footprints don’t exist.
 No one makes perfect life choices all the time, but we can make positive choices.

 Okay, so what is to be done?
 How can we minimize our carbon footprint while still electing to enjoy the enriching benefits of travel?